With special reference to creating digital images of philatelic materials

 Unfortunately it is impossible to quantify these factors, at least with the information that the scanner manufacturers provide.
 Among consumer-level scanners, a higher price does not always mean better performance, nor does a brand name necessarily mean anything.
 Advances in technology mean that you can get an excellent scanner for a very reasonable price - around $100 for 600dpi and under $200 for 1200dpi.
 I strongly recommend relying on reviews that test the performance of specific models.
 If you Google "scanner reviews" you'll find lots of information..

 The scanning program will be provided with your scanner.
 Most of these work as stand-alone programs--in other words, you start the program, make the scan, and save the scanned image as a disk file, which you can then open in your graphics program for further manipulation.
 Some integrate with graphics programs, which means you scan directly into the graphics program and save the file from there.Since you'll probably be using the scanning program that came with your scanner, there is no choice to be made here.
 When it comes to the graphics program, however, you have plenty to choose from.
-Almost any graphics program will handle the basic scanning and image manipulation tasks that are required for creating images of philatelic materials, so there's no need to spend hundreds of dollars on a high-end program like PhotoShop or Corel Paint.
+Almost any graphics program will handle the basic image manipulation tasks that are required for creating images of philatelic materials, so there's no need to spend hundreds of dollars on a high-end program like PhotoShop or Corel Paint.
 If you do not have an image manipulation program, I recommend either Paint Shop Pro or Adobe PhotoShop Elements, powerful programs at quite reasonable costs.

 When you scan a stamp or cover, there are two settings you will have to make in the scanning program: resolution and color depth.
 Here are some tips to help you make the best settings for your purposes.